Mold & Bacteria Consulting Laboratories (MBL) Inc

 Health Effects Associated With Fusarium solani

-Fusarium solani causes keratitis in humans.
+F. solani causes keratitis in humans.
 It is also associated with wounds and infections of the eyes and fingernails.
-It poses inhalation and deep skin (dermal) inoculation health risks to persons with week immune systems.
+It poses inhalation and deep skin (dermal) inoculation health risks to persons with weak immune systems.
 It also poses health risks related to major barrier breaks such as corneal perforation, major surgery, peritoneal or venous catheter presence, and injection drug use.

 Fusarium verticillioides (fomerly called Fusarium moniliforme)